 About James Maxwell

-James Maxwell is the international best selling author of eleven fantasy and science fiction novels including Enchantress, Golden Age, and A Girl From Nowhere.
+James Maxwell is the internationally best selling author of eleven fantasy and science fiction novels including Enchantress, Golden Age, and A Girl From Nowhere.
 His books have sold over a million copies and have been translated into French and Italian.

 WHO IS JAMES?

 Born in 1980, James was raised until the age of seven in Kerikeri, a town with a population of a few thousand people near the northernmost tip of New Zealand.
 It was a tranquil place, where children went to school barefoot and he was able to roam unsupervised.
 He remembers wandering through orchards and pastures and discovering waterfalls hidden within lush forests – with no one for company other than his black Labrador and a few distant sheep.

 Economic forces spurred a change, and James’s family relocated to Brisbane, the third largest city in Australia.
 As always, James kept his head down and read books.
 He was the ‘boy with the book in his hands’, who developed a passion for fantasy and science fiction classics.
 He began to write his own stories at the age of nine.
 At eleven, he was writing lengthy fantasy novelettes, and attended his first writing workshop with published authors.